Updated: February 13, 2020

-Evaluate how you’re going to live for the next few days, weeks, months, etc. and ask yourself if quitting your job and decreasing your source of income – if not exactly taking out the main source of your income – will affect your happiness in the future in any way.
+Evaluate how you’re going to live for the next few days, weeks, and months.
+Then ask yourself how quitting your job and decreasing your source of income, will affect your happiness in the future in any way.

 If you think it will, then just sit it out and wait for a better opportunity before thinking of submitting your resignation letter.